 Restored and reopened, the historic Court House in Jury Street, standing at the cross roads in the heart of Warwick, is now a hub of community activity as well as being the starting point for visitors to the ancient town.

 This splendid Grade 1 listed building – built after the 1694 Great Fire of Warwick – has been brought back to life with the aid of the Heritage Lottery Fund and Warwick Town Council.
-Officially reopened in 2014, the year Warwick celebrated its 1100th anniversary, it is now the central venue for a wide range of community events.
-The Court House building includes:
+Officially reopened in 2014, the year Warwick celebrated its 1100th anniversary, it is now a versatile space for community events, private parties, weddings and conferences.
+Within The Court House visitors will find:

 - A Visitor Information Centre with displays about Warwick’s history